Gallitzin State Forest

-Gallitzin State forest Management
+Gallitzin State Forest Management

 DCNR’s Bureau of Forestry manages our state forests for their long-term health and productivity while conserving native wild plants.
-These forests are “working forests” and provide a whole suite of uses and values to Pennsylvania citizens, all while maintaining the forest’s wild character.
+These forests are managed as “working forests” and provide a suite of uses and values to Pennsylvania citizens, while maintaining the forest’s wild character.

 Our state forests are managed for:

-The management of our state forests is guided by the State Forest Resource Management Plan.
+The management of our state forests is guided by the

-2017 Management Activities
+2022 Management Activities

 Local state forest harvest schedules promote and maintain desired forest landscape conditions while providing a sustainable flow of forest products.

 The Bureau of Forestry has adopted “ecosystem management” as its principal strategy for managing state forests.
-This approach seeks to conserve the natural patterns and processes of the forest while advancing long-term sustainability.
+This approach seeks to conserve natural patterns and processes of the forest while advancing long-term sustainability.